theAdarshSrivastava/d3.js-Visualizations/README.md

 # Problem Statement

 ## CARTOGRAPHY - D3.JS
 This question is related to our class topic - geospatial visualization.
-Your task is to create a proportional symbol map (see lecture slides for definition), as follows.
+Your task is to create a proportional, as follows.
 1. Generate a map of India from this link: http://geojson.io/#map=2/20.0/0.0
 2. Generate coordinates (latitude and longitude) for different states.
 You can find the states and the population information here https://en.wikipedia.org/wiki/List_of_states_and_union_